 Furthermore, art can be expensive to buy and sell, with auctioneers typically taking around 6% of the sale value in fees.
 Finally, valuable pieces need to be insured and protected.
 The most valuable artworks are often stored in bank vaults and secure art storage facilities, with the owner rarely getting to enjoy the piece.

-Answer: Cannot tell.
+Answer: Cannot Say.
 The passage states that alternative investments such as stamps have “outperformed traditional investments by around 60%”.
-However this statement does specify that equity investments are a type of traditional investment.
+However, this statement does specify that equity investments are a type of traditional investment.